 - Protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA)

 Low-risk university data - any information that the university has made available or published for the explicit use of the general public

-FERPA (Education Records): Education records (i.e., files and documents which contain information related to an identifiable student) are protected by FERPA (Family Educational Rights and Privacy Act).
-Examples: class lists, grade rosters, records of advising sessions, grades, financial aid applications.
+FERPA (Education Records): Education records (i.e., files and documents which contain information related to an identifiable student) are protected by the Family Educational Rights and Privacy Act (FERPA).
+Examples: class lists, grade rosters, records of advising sessions, grades, or financial aid applications.
 See University Policy 4.5, Access to Student Information.

-HIPAA (Health Records): Certain health information is protected by HIPAA (Health Information Portability and Accountability Act) and is considered high-risk data if it is individually identifiable and held or transmitted by a covered entity.
+HIPAA (Health Records): Certain health information is protected by the Health Information Portability and Accountability Act (HIPAA) and is considered high-risk data if it is individually identifiable and held or transmitted by a covered entity.
 Examples: health records, patient treatment information, health insurance billing information.
-The HIPAA-covered entities at Cornell are Weill Cornell Medicine, Cornell Health, Benefit Services (both for the Ithaca campus and WMC), and University Counsel.
+The HIPAA-covered entities at Cornell are Weill Cornell Medicine (WCM), Cornell Health, Benefit Services (both for the Ithaca campus and WCM), and University Counsel.

 Personal Identifiers (High-Risk Data): Personal identifiers are Social Security numbers, credit or debit card numbers, driver’s license (or non-driver identification) numbers, bank account numbers, visa or passport numbers, protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA), and personal financial information subject to the Gramm-Leach-Bliley Act (GLBA).
-These are considered high-risk data when they appear in conjunction with an individual’s legal name or other identifier.
+These are considered high-risk data when they appear in conjunction with an individual’s legal name or another identifier.

-GLBA (Bursar Records): Cornell’s Bursar records are protected by the Gramm–Leach–Bliley Act (GLBA), also known as the Financial Services Modernization Act) and also by the Family Educational Rights and Privacy Act (FERPA).
+GLBA (Bursar Records): Cornell’s Bursar records are protected by the Gramm–Leach–Bliley Act (GLBA), also known as the Financial Services Modernization Act, and also by the Family Educational Rights and Privacy Act (FERPA).

-Human Subjects: Sensitive Identifiable Human Subject Research: Information that reveals or can be associated with the identities of people who serve as research subjects) is regulated by the Federal Policy for the Protection of Human Subjects (also called the “Common Rule”).
+Human Subjects: Sensitive identifiable human subject research data (i.e., information that reveals or can be associated with the identities of people who serve as research subjects) is regulated by the Federal Policy for the Protection of Human Subjects (also called the “Common Rule”).
 Examples: names, fingerprints, full-face photos, a videotaped conversation, or information from a survey filled out by an individual.